ga-wdi-boston/ruby-object-self/README.md

 When we're using Rails and `ActiveRecord`, it's best practice to use `self.foo` and `self.foo =` instead of `@foo` and `@foo =`.

-## Class Methods

-Look at the fode in [`lib/cat.rb`](lib/cat.rb).
-We've used instance variables inside instance methods.
-What do instance variables inside classes do?
-This could uses a counter variable on the **instance of the class**, so each time a new cat is created, we get closer to becoming crazy cat people.

 ## Implicit Receiver

 `self` is always the implicit receiver inside method definitions.
 That means when we're inside an instance method and we want to work on the instance, we don't have to use `self` to refer to it.